 The Golden Rule isn’t just a bad idea for people with unusual desires.
 People with normal desires also risk doing wrong by following the Golden Rule.
 For one thing, the people they’re doing things to might have unusual wants or needs.
 And even when no particularly unusual preferences are involved, different people have different tastes.

 According to the Golden rule, it’s good to invite other people to participate in social activities that you enjoy.
 But if those people happen to be introverts, they might not appreciate that.
-They may even think you’re intentionally trying to irritate them.
+From the introvert’s perspective, it may even seem like you’re intentionally trying to irritate them.

 According to the Golden Rule, if you like peanut butter and jelly sandwiches, it’s good for you to make peanut butter and jelly sandwiches for others.
 Some people have severe allergies to peanuts and may even die if they eat your sandwiches, but there’s nothing in the Golden Rule that says you need to worry about that.
 The only thing this rule tells you to consider is whether you would enjoy eating those sandwiches, which is completely irrelevant.